 - Tripods are not allowed on the bridge decks.

-- You can only photograph from one side of the deck, the north side.
+- You can only walk on one side of the bridge, the north path.

 - I’d suggest taking at least one wide-angle and a long lens.
 The longer one will be useful for photographing Mount Fuji and places like Tower Tower.
 If you took only one, I think you’d regret it.

 - There are two spots to photograph the length of the bridge.
 One is the low grassy slope on the south side.
-The other is the concrete seawall on the north.
+The other is the north’s concrete seawall.

 Does the bridge light up?

-- It is problematic getting there if you don’t have private transport.
-Once you get to the closest train station, you need to catch a bus.
-And those only run a couple of times an hour.
+- Going there by public transport is problematic.
+Once you get to the closest train station, you catch a bus, which only runs a couple of times per hour.

-- The last bus back from the bridge is 9:15 pm on weekdays and Saturdays.
-On holidays, it is 9:05 pm.
-Make sure you check timetables before you go.
+- The last bus back from the bridge leaves at 9:15 p.m. on weekdays and Saturdays.
+On holidays, it leaves at 9:05 p.m.
+Make sure you check the timetables before you go.

-- The bridge can get incredibly windy.
-Make sure you keep a firm grip on your belongings.
+- The bridge can get windy.
+Keep a grip on your belongings.

 - If you walk over the bridge, you need to go back!
 That’s right.
 There is only one entrance and exit.

 - There is only one side of the bridge to walk on, the north side.
 That side faces the city.
-It is difficult to photograph the open ocean and Chiba from the observation deck.
+It’s difficult to photograph the open ocean and Chiba from the observation deck.

 Where is Tokyo Gate Bridge?